We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 The Standard and Poor’s 500, commonly known as the “S&P 500”, is the most traded stock market index in the United States.
 The S&P 500 tracks the performance of the 500 largest US companies which meet the S&P criteria for selection.
 Because the S&P 500 represents most of the largest businesses in the US, many traders use the index to speculate on the health of the US economy in general.
 The index is even seen as a definition of the overall global economy.
 As a result, there is ample choice of S&P 500 brokers to choose between.

-The S&P 500 was initially introduced in 1957 to make it easier for investors to track the value of major companies trading on both the New York Stock Exchange (NYSE) and the NASDAQ Composite.
+The S&P 500 was initially introduced in 1957 to make it easier for traders to track the value of major companies trading on both the New York Stock Exchange (NYSE) and the NASDAQ Composite.
 It was founded by Henry Poor and the Standard Statistics Company in 1941.
 Since its development, US companies included on the S&P stock list have changed dramatically as firms have risen and fallen.

 Note, when day trading with S&P 500 brokers, share prices and are typically denominated in USD.